[Sūtra]: ‘Those desiring birth [in] that [Pure] Land [of Āmítuófó], should cultivate Three Blessings…

 If wisdom’s eye opens, then able [to have] revulsion [for] suffering, [and] joy [for seeking] Nirvāṇa [and] others.

-… [S]peaking [of [iv] ‘[to] encourage practitioners [to] advance’, this [is with] understanding [of] suffering’s dharmas [to be] like poison, evil dharmas [to be] like knives, wandering [and] circulating [in the] three realms, harming sentient beings.
+… [S]peaking [of [iv] ‘encourage progress [of] practitioners’, this [is with] understanding [of] suffering’s dharmas [to be] like poison, evil dharmas [to be] like knives, wandering [and] circulating [in the] three realms, harming sentient beings.

 Now already [understanding] good [to be] like [a] bright mirror, [the] Dharma [to be] like ambrosia, [with the] mirror then illuminate [the] right path for return [to the] true, [with] ambrosia then pour in Dharma rain without exhausting.

 Desiring [to] enable [the] contained consciousness [to] receive moisturisation, awaiting [to] meet [the] Dharma’s flow, for this cause [and] condition, thus must [there be] urging [of] one another.